 State Bird Provisions (1529 Fillmore St, Western Addition), fine quality modern California cuisine, dim sum-style service; very popular, reservations recommended.

-For another two dozen San Francisco restaurant suggestions see our map & listings/restaurants tab.
+For another 35 San Francisco restaurant suggestions see our map & listings/restaurants tab.

 Shopping & Services